 Mike Chen, Barbara Hohlt, Tal Lavian, December 2000.

-We are facing a trend towards ubiquitous connectivity where users demand access at anytime, anywhere.
-This has lead to the deployment of public network ports and wireless networks.
+We are facing a trend towards ubiquitous connectivity where users demand access at any time, anywhere.
+This has led to the deployment of public network ports and wireless networks.
 Current solutions to network access control are inflexible and only provide all-or-nothing access.

-It is also increasing important to protect Intranet hosts from other mobile and static hosts on the same Intranet, in order to contain damages in the case that a host gets compromised.
+It is also becoming increasingly important to protect Intranet hosts from other mobile and static hosts on the same Intranet to contain damages in the event that a host is compromised.

-We present an architecture that addresses these issues by using a programmable router to provide dynamic fine-grained network access control.
-The Javaenabled router dynamically generates and enforces access control rules using policies and user profiles as input, reducing administrative overhead.
-Our modular design integrates well with existing authentication and directory servers, further reducing admininstrative costs.
-Our prototype is implemented using Nortel’s Accelar router and moves users to VLANs with the appropriate access privilege.
+We present an architecture that addresses these issues and does so with utmost efficiency.
+By using a programmable router to provide dynamic, fine-grained network access control, we can offer a solution that is both flexible and efficient.
+The Java-enabled router dynamically generates and enforces access control rules using policies and user profiles as input, significantly reducing administrative overhead.
+Our modular design seamlessly integrates with existing authentication and directory servers, reducing administrative costs.
+Our prototype, implemented using Nortel’s Accelar router, effectively moves users to VLANs with the appropriate access privilege, demonstrating the practicality and potential of our approach.